 NURS 017.
 Concepts and Practices of Gerontological Nursing.
 Designed to explore current theories and practices in gerontological nursing.
 The primary focus of the course is on the role of the nurse in assessing and managing the aging individual and family adaptation to the aging process.
 Lecture two hours.
-Prerequisite: Admission to Clinical Nursing program or instructor permission.
+Prerequisite: Admission to Clinical Nursing program.
 2 units.